 Aerogarden Alternatives

-After growing more vegetables than I ever thought possible last year (Asian eggplants! spicy peppers! colorful beans!)… I’m determined to grow even more in 2024.
+After growing more vegetables than I ever thought possible last year (Asian eggplants! spicy peppers! colorful beans!)… I’m determined to grow even more this year.

 But, indoor gardening can definitely get pricey.